iklionsky/cpuaff/index.md

 ### Pronunciation

-Due to popular demand, we now have a guide on pronunciation.  cpuaff is pronounced \"spoof\" because all other pronunciations I have come up with sound like garbled French.
+Due to popular demand, we now have a guide on pronunciation.  cpuaff is pronounced "spoof" because all other pronunciations I have come up with sound like garbled French.

 ### Releases